 Pointing an AI assistant at a database is not the same as making it useful.
 Here are the prompt patterns that make EQQ + Claude actually work day-to-day.

-Pattern 1 - ground in the tool list first
+Pattern 1: Ground in the tool list first to eliminate hallucinated query names

 The Use Queries list shows every query name, description, and tip your prompts can reference directly.